Lake Xochimilco: The Last Wild Home

 |---|---|

 The wild axolotl population has collapsed by over 99% in just two decades.
+From 6,000 per square kilometer in 1998 to fewer than 36 today.
 Learn more about why axolotls are endangered and what is being done to save them.

 Why Are Axolotls Endangered?